Configuring alert rulesets

 Default log action

-Every time you create an alert rule, a rule is automatically created with a "Log handler configuration" action.
+Every time you create an alert rule, it automatically is assigned the "Log handler configuration" action.
 This happens so that every alert is always logged at the core server.

 Process for configuring a ruleset